Lordmzn/MatlabFunctions/README.md

 Copyright (C) 2013 Matteo Giuliani.

 The functions in this repository are free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License.
-These code is distributed WITHOUT ANY WARRANTY.
+This code is distributed WITHOUT ANY WARRANTY.
 See the GNU Lesser General Public License for more details.